 Under these laws, an employer may not discriminate on the basis of sex in the payment of wages.
 An employer who retaliates against the employee could be charged with a misdemeanor and subject to a fine of not more than $2,500.

-Jennifer Parent is director and chair of the Litigation Department at McLane Middleton.
-Jacqueline Botchman is a third-year law student at the University of New Hampshire School of Law.
+At the time of this writing, Jacqueline Leary was a third-year law student at the University of New Hampshire School of Law.